yuxing26liu/Power-Outage-Predictor/.ipynb_checkpoints/index-checkpoint.md

   frameborder="0"
 ></iframe>

-After computing Δ_obs = RMSE_South − RMSE_ENC and running 1 000 label‐permutations to build a null distribution of Δ_perm, we found that Δ_obs fell well within the bulk of Δ_perm and the one‐sided p‐value of **0.7140** which is much greater than 0.05.
-In other words, the observed RMSE gap could easily occur by chance, so we **fail to reject the null hypothesis**.
+After computing Δ_obs = RMSE_South − RMSE_ENC and running 1 000 label‐permutations to build a null distribution of Δ_perm, we found that Δ_obs fell well within the bulk of Δ_perm and the one‐sided p‐value of **0.4590** which is much greater than 0.05.
+In other words, we **fail to reject the null hypothesis**.
 Thus, there is no evidence that our model’s error is significantly higher for South compared to East North Central.